-Harman Kardon recommends that you use the EzSet+ procedure described on pages 23-25 to configure your receiver for operation.
-However, you may manually configure your AVR if you have fewer than six speakers in your system, if you have run EzSet+ but wish to make adjustments, if your EzSet+ microphone is not available, or if you simply prefer to make your adjustments manually.
-In addition, the A/V Sync Delay setting must be performed manually (see Delay Settings section, page 28).
+Harman Kardon recommends that you use the EzSet procedure described on pages 21 to configure your receiver for operation.
+However, you may manually configure your AVR if you simply prefer to make your adjustments manually.

-To begin manual setup using the full-OSD menu system, press the OSD Button 22 so that the MASTER MENU appears on screen.
-Press the A/W Buttons 13 until the cursor points to the MANUAL SETUP line, and press the Set Button 13.
+To begin manual setup using the full-OSD menu system, press the OSD Button so so that the MASTER MENU appears on screen.
+Press the MANUAL SETUP line, and press the Set Button .
 The MANUAL SETUP menu (Figure 8) will appear.

-With the MASTER MENU on screen, press the ■ Button until the cursor is pointing to the MANUAL SETUP line, and press the Set Button The MANUAL SETUP submenu will appear (see Figure 8).
+With the MASTER MENU on screen, press the ■ Button until the cursor is pointing to the MANUAL SETUP line, and press the Set Button S. The MANUAL SETUP submenu will appear (see Figure 8).